 - 81 percent of the respondents expressed that they dealt with negative externalities caused by their products to their consumers compared to 83 percent in the 2021 Innovation Survey.
-This was through the implementation of monitoring tools to improve uptime, complaints system resolution mechanism, customer feedback and training enable customers to navigate technological challenges. - As part of their endeavour to provide a good customer experience, institutions highlighted the existence of clear customer support and conflict resolution mechanisms.
+This was through the implementation of monitoring tools to improve system uptime, complaints resolution mechanism, customer and feedback training enable customers to navigate technological challenges. - As part of their endeavour to provide a good customer experience, institutions highlighted the existence of clear customer support and conflict resolution mechanisms.